What is a ‘block’?

-Immutability implies that once a block is added an linked to the chain, the block can’t be removed or edited. since any of these operations will lead to creation of a different chain than the one that is existed before.
+Immutability implies that once a block is added and linked to the chain, the block can’t be removed or edited. since any of these operations will lead to the creation of a different chain than the one that is existed before.

 Who adds a block to the blockchain?

-Based on the type of network, blocks are added to the blockchain by ‘miners’, ‘anchors’ or ‘validators’.
-These entities gain the right to add a block to the blockchain typically by solving a very hard puzzle.
+Based on the type of network, blocks are added to the chain by ‘miners’, ‘anchors’ or ‘validators’.
+These entities gain the right to add a block to the chain typically by solving a very hard puzzle.
 Because of the effort required in solving the puzzle, it becomes difficult to edit or modify a block once created.

 Where is blockchain being used?

 Because blockchain fundamentally replaces entities you need to trust to make sure everything is alright, there are multiple use cases where it can be used like

 1. A digital identity service

 2. A currency